 net start wuauserv net start cryptSvc net start bits net start msiserver

-After completing the above steps successfully, Restart Windows so that changes made come into effect.
+After completing the above steps successfully, Restart Windows so that the changes made come into effect.

-Note: Microsoft Defender is a nice security-tool and has proven effective in keeping your PC safe and secure.
-Additionally, this also receives security-patches every second Tuesday of a month which no other manufactures provide.
+Note: Microsoft Defender is a nice security tool and has proven effective in keeping your PC safe and secure.
+Additionally, this also receives security patches every second Tuesday of a month which no other manufacturers provide.